semgrep/semgrep-docs/docs/troubleshooting/semgrep-app.md

 If you aren't able to authenticate to leave comments, please make sure you don't have an ad blocker interrupting requests to their domain.

-## How to get help

-Please check the [Support](/support/) page to get help from the Semgrep maintainers & community, via Slack, GitHub, email, or phone.

 <MoreHelp />